Admissions Requirements

 Application Fee

-Application Fee: The application fee for Advocacy & Policy applicants is waived for the January 15th interim deadline.
+The application fee is waived for applicants who apply by the January 15th application deadline.
 A $90 non-refundable fee is payable by credit card at the time of application submission for subsequent application deadlines.
 Applicants who were McNair Scholars or participated in a similar program during their undergraduate career can contact us at edtransform@georgetown.edu (new window) to request a fee waiver.

 Statement of Purpose

-Applicants to both concentrations must submit a 500-word academic statement of purpose.
+Applicants to both concentrations of the M.A. in Educational Transformation program must submit a 500-word academic statement of purpose.
 For applicants to Advocacy & Policy, this statement should detail your intellectual interests and proposed topic(s) of graduate study.
 For applicants to Learning & Teaching, this statement should detail the personal values and beliefs you wish to enact as an educator.

 Official Transcripts